Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 • Mechagon Workshop, returning from Battle for Azeroth, is part of The War Within Season 2 Mythic+ rotation.
 It has undergone many changes, requiring updated tactics.

-• The dungeon consists of three main sections: The Robodrome, The Under Junk, and Mechagon City.
+• Liberation of Undermine in Patch 11.1.7 consists of three main sections: The Robodrome, The Under Junk, and Mechagon City.

 • Mechagon Workshop has four bosses: Tussle Tonks, K.U.-J.0., Machinist’s Garden, and King Mechagon.